Type XXI submarine: Background

-Description
+Design

+US Navy diagram of a Type XXI U-boat.
+Note the teardrop-shaped fairing for the large hydrophone array beneath the bow and the wasp-waist pressure hull.

+Using the Type XVIII design for the hull, armament, and control systems, and the new supercharged diesel engine intended for the Type VIIC/42 submarine, the Type XXI was underpowered and slower on the surface than its predecessors the Type VII and Type IX, but low surface speed was not considered a problem.
+Being designed primarily for submerged use, the Type XXI's maximum surface speed (15.6 knots) was lower than that of the Type IX (18.2 knots) but its submerged speed was more than twice that of the Type IX (17.2 knots versus 7.7 knots), because they were equipped with much more powerful electric drive motors and had less drag.
+With its superior submerged speed and endurance, a Type XXI could position itself undetected for a convoy attack, and with a new quick-loading device, it could fire eighteen torpedoes in twenty minutes.

-The main features of the Type XXI were the hydrodynamically streamlined hull and conning tower and the large number of battery cells, roughly triple that of the Type VII submarine.
+The main features of the Type XXI were the hydrodynamically streamlined hull and conning tower and the large number of battery cells, roughly triple that of the Type VII.
 This gave these boats great underwater range and dramatically reduced the time spent on or near the surface.
-They could travel submerged at about 5 kn for about 75 hours before recharging batteries, which took less than five hours using the snorkel due to the new super-charged diesel engines.
-Being designed primarily for submerged use, the Type XXI's maximum surface speed (15.6 knots) was lower than that of the Type IX (18.2 knots) but its submerged speed was more than twice that of the Type IX (17.2 knots versus 7.7 knots) because they were equipped with much more powerful electric drive motors and had less drag.
+They could travel submerged at about 5 kn for about 75 hours before recharging batteries, which took less than five hours using the snorkel due to the new supercharged diesel engines.

 The Type XXI was also much quieter than the VIIC, making it more difficult to detect when submerged, and the design eliminated protruding components that had created drag in earlier models.
-The new, streamlined hull design allowed submerged speed of 17.2 kn, versus 7.6 kn for the Type VIIC.
 The ability to outrun many surface ships while submerged, combined with improved dive times (also a product of the new hull form), made the Type XXI much more difficult to pursue and destroy.
-It also provided a sprint ability when positioning itself for an attack.
-Older boats had to surface to sprint into position.
+It could sprint when positioning for an attack, while older boats had to surface to sprint into position.
 This often revealed a boat's location, especially after aircraft became available for convoy escort.
 The Type XXI was also equipped with a pair of electric "creep motors" for silent running.

-The Type XXI was equipped with six bow torpedo tubes (instead of the more common four in German submarines) and carried 23 torpedoes.

-It featured an electric torpedo-reloading system that allowed all six bow torpedo tubes to be reloaded faster than a Type VIIC could reload one tube.
-The Type XXI could fire 18 torpedoes in less than 20 minutes.
-The class also featured a very sensitive passive sonar for the time, housed in the "chin" of the hull.

-The Type XXIs also had better facilities than previous U-boat classes, with much roomier crew berths, and a freezer to prevent food spoilage.
-The increased capacity allowed for a crew of 57.
+In addition, the Type XXIs had better facilities than previous U-boat classes, with much roomier crew berths, and a freezer to prevent food spoilage.

-A post-war assessment of the Type XXI by the United States Navy concluded that while the design had some admirable features, it was seriously flawed.
-The submarines' engines were underpowered, which limited the surface speed and increased the time required to charge the batteries.
-The hydraulic system was unduly complex, and its main elements were located outside the pressure hull.
-This made the system highly vulnerable to corrosion and damage.
-The snorkel was also badly designed, and difficult to use in practice.